 DBS/POSB seems to be Singapore’s favourite local bank, and I’m pleased to share that DBS’s rewards catalogue is on par with UOB’s.
 It used to be pretty lousy (with the exception of several popular merchants like P.S.
 Cafe and the likes), but it looks like the catalogue is actually not bad now.

-They have the usual shopping mall and departmental store vouchers, and I noticed some overlaps with UOB (Crystal Jade, Tung Lok and Marriott).
+They have the usual shopping mall and departmental store vouchers, and I noticed some overlaps with UOB (Crystal Jade, Tung Lok and Din Tai Fung).
 Other notable restaurants include P.S.
-Cafe (0f course) and Sushi Tei.
+Cafe (of course) and Sushi Tei.

-They also have “cheaper” vouchers for fast food joints like Ben & Jerry’s, Polar Puffs & Cakes, and Nihon Mura, because not everyone spends enough to redeem expensive hotel and chi-chi dining discounts.
-Some people – ahem, like me – are content with free ice-cream and waffles.
+They also have “cheaper” vouchers for fast food joints like Swensen and Polar Puffs & Cakes, because not everyone spends enough to redeem expensive hotel and chi-chi dining discounts.
+Some people – ahem, like me – are content with free ice-cream and cake.